 Note that access control rules handle encrypted traffic when your SSL inspection configuration allows it to pass, or if you do not configure SSL inspection.
 However, some access control rule conditions require unencrypted traffic, so encrypted traffic may match fewer rules.
 Also, by default, the system disables intrusion and file inspection of encrypted payloads.
 This helps reduce false positives and improve performance when an encrypted connection matches an access control rule that has intrusion and file inspection configured.

-Access Control Rule
+Access Control Rule Management

 The Rules tab of the access control policy editor allows you to add, edit, categorize, search, move, enable, disable, delete, and otherwise manage access control rules in the current policy.